 Paddling with kids on Lake Washington from REI's new boathouse.
 Credit: April Chan

-On a recent sunny Saturday, our family of four called ahead to reserve two 2-person kayaks at the Meydenbauer Bay boathouse, not long after it opened.
-(Reservations are recommended for the busy summer season.)
+On a sunny Saturday, our family of four reserved two 2-person kayaks at the Meydenbauer Bay boathouse.

 We sunscreened and brought along water bottles and small snacks to enjoy on the lake, but all other equipment, including paddles and life vests, were included.
 In a pinch, the boathouse also offers assorted snacks for sale.
 The staff even provided waterproof bags in which to store our phones, keys, purse, etc.